michaeldexter/occambsd/README.md

 This script leverages FreeBSD build options and a minimum kernel configuration file to build the minimum kernel and userland to boot FreeBSD under jail(8) and the bhyve and Xen hypervisors.

-By default it builds from /usr/src to a tmpfs mount /usr/obj and a tmpfs work directory mounted at /tmp/occambsd for speed and unobtrusiveness.
+By default it builds from /usr/src to /usr/obj and a work directory /tmp/occambsd.
+The object and work directories can be mounted tmpfs using the -t flag for speed and unobtrusiveness.

 ## Motivations